galvusdamor/panda3core/README.md

 ## Building PANDA

 To obtain an executable jar of PANDA, you need an installation of the simple build tool (version 0.13.9 or higher).
+You further need antLR4.

+To compile PANDA, you first need to generate the parser files for HDDL.
+You can do so by executing the following command in the planner's root folder:

+    antlr4 src/main/java/de/uniulm/ki/panda3/symbolic/parser/hddl/antlrHDDL.g4 -package de.uniulm.ki.panda3.symbolic.parser.hddl

-If you have, please run
+Next you need to run

     sbt main/assembly